Everybody has a money story; it is a reflection of your actions when it comes to money. Think of your actions as the language of your money story.

 You can choose to buy or not buy, to save, to invest, to decide not to decide.
 Each of these decisions combines to form your money behaviours and reflect your beliefs, and ultimately determine your success.

-There are things you can do to redefine your money story and set yourself for success.
+There are things you can do to redefine your money story and set yourself up for success.
 Let’s take a look at 10 tips you can apply now for a better money story…

 1. Have a Money Mission Statement